-Once the sustainable biofuel market would enter into full swing, other aspects such as risk of fraud (e.g., using non-sustainable sources of biomass and declaring the resulting fuel as sustainable) could impact availability with severe consequences for global biodiversity.
+Should the sustainable biofuel market reach its full potential, other aspects such as the risk of fraud (e.g., using non-sustainable sources of biomass and declaring the resulting fuel as sustainable) could impact availability with severe consequences for global biodiversity.
 Therefore, measures should be in place to limit the various risks and in particular the possibility of fraud.